-Quality Control: Feast staff will be reviewing booths to check for violations of these standards and for general booth appearance.
+Feast staff will be reviewing booths to check for violations of these standards and for general booth appearance.
 If prohibited items are found, you will be asked to remove the items.
-If there are significant violations or a lack of cooperation with Feast officials, the vendor may be asked to leave or banned from future festivals.
+If there are significant violations or a lack of cooperation with Feast officials, the participant may be asked to leave and/or banned from future festivals.
 If there are problems or concerns, please see the Feast Coordinator or a member of the Feast quality control committee.
 If you are not able to abide by our standards then please do not apply.
 If you ignore or try to evade our standards, you will be denied the privilege of returning for future Feasts.

 Some Notes on Living History